Who's got skills?

-Because recruiters and hiring managers only spend up to seven seconds scanning a resume when scouting for niche talent, and if the skills they’re looking for aren’t highlighted effectively on your CV, there’s a good chance you won’t make the cut.
+Recruiters only spend up to seven seconds scanning a resume when scouting for niche talent, and if the skills they’re looking for aren’t jumping off the page, there’s a good chance you won’t make the cut.
 (Even if you’ve got ‘em.)

-Technical skills are the knowledge and abilities needed to take on mathematical, engineering, scientific or computer related duties, and appropriately identifying them on your resume helps a recruiter or hiring manager quickly connect the skills required in the job description with your particular skill set.
+Technical skills are the knowledge and abilities needed to take on mathematical, engineering, scientific or computer related duties, and appropriately identifying them on your resume helps a recruiter or hiring manager quickly connect the skills required in the job description with your abilities.

-Take these tips into consideration to effectively highlight your proficiency prowess.
+Take these tips into consideration to effectively highlight your technical skills.

 1. Include a separate "Technical Skills Summary"